loksonarius/neko/README.md

 ## :warning: HEADS UP! :warning:
 This project is still _heavily_ in flux.
-While I still encourage and heavily appreciate usage this tool, I cannot currently guarantee functionality.
-That said, if you find bugs and report them to me, I will personally prioritize addressing them! :heart:
+While I still encourage and heavily appreciate usage of this tool, I cannot currently guarantee any functionality.
+That said, if you find bugs and report them to me, I'll personally prioritize addressing them! :heart:

 ## Quick Start